Milstein-type Schemes for Hyperbolic SPDEs: Setting and Assumptions

-We consider contractive approximations of the semigroup associated with the stochastic evolution equation, and recall Definition \ref{def:orderScheme}.
+We consider contractive approximations of the semigroup associated with the stochastic evolution equation and recall Definition \ref{def:orderScheme}.

 \begin{assumption}[Discretization Scheme] Let $R=(R_\h)_{\h>0}$ be a time discretization scheme and $X,Y$ as in Assumption \ref{ass:spacesSemigroup}.
-Suppose $R$ approximates the semigroup $(\sg{t})_{t\ge 0}$ to rate $\alpha \in (0,1]$ on $Y$ and that $R$ is contractive on both $X$ and $Y$. \end{assumption}
+Suppose that $R$ approximates the semigroup $S=(\sg{t})_{t\ge 0}$ to rate $\alpha \in (0,1]$ on $Y$ and that $R$ is contractive on both $X$ and $Y$. \end{assumption}

-Admissible choices for $R$ include the exponential Euler method $R_h=S(h)$, the implicit Euler method $R_h=(1+hA)^{-1}$, the Crank--Nicolson method $R_h=(2-hA)(2+hA)^{-1}$, or other A-stable rational schemes, as discussed in Subsection \ref{subsec:approxSemigroup}.
-In order to approximate the mild solution $U$ of \eqref{eq:SEE} in time, the Milstein scheme is considered, both in its rational and its exponential variant.
+Admissible choices for $R$ include the exponential Euler (EXE) method $R=S$, the implicit Euler (IE) method $R_h=(1+hA)^{-1}$, the Crank--Nicolson (CN) method $R_h=(2-hA)(2+hA)^{-1}$, and other A-stable rational schemes, as discussed in Subsection \ref{subsec:approxSemigroup}.
+In order to approximate the mild solution $U$ of \eqref{eq:SEE} in time, the rational and exponential Milstein schemes are considered.

 \begin{definition}[Rational Milstein scheme] Let $M \in \N$.
-The \emph{rational Milstein scheme} on an equidistant time grid $\{\t{j}=j\h: j=0,\dots,M\}$ with step size $\h=\frac{T}{M}$ is defined as the time-discrete stochastic process $\app{}=(\app{j})_{j\in\{0,\dots,M\}}$ given by $\app{0}\ce\init$ and, for a scheme $R$ as in Assumption \ref{ass:schemeR},
+The \emph{rational Milstein scheme} on an equidistant time grid $\{\t{j}=j\h: j=0,\dots,M\}$ with step size $\h=\frac{T}{M}$ is defined as the time-discrete stochastic process $\app{}=(\app{j})_{j=0,\ldots,M}$ given by $\app{0}\ce\init$ and, for a scheme $R$ as in Assumption \ref{ass:schemeR},